How to Play

-After clicking on the 'Start Game' option at the menu screen you will be given a choice of three difficulty settings.
-Oh yes, we don't mess about here.
+After clicking on the "Start Game" button on the menu screen, you will be given a choice of three difficulty settings.
 The only real difference between the difficulties is the rate at which the timer runs out; in Easy mode it drains at a snail's pace, in Medium mode it runs out a little bit faster, and in Hard mode you will find yourself running out of time much faster.
 The scoring also works a bit differently, but we'll get to that later.

 Upon beginning a game you will be presented with a screen that looks like this:

 The level increases every 200 points, and at certain levels the timer starts to empty more quickly.
 The background image will change every 10 levels.

 The object is to move the tiles into 2 x 2 blocks of the same colour to make them magically disappear; you rotate the tiles using your glowing selector.
 Each time you click the left mouse button, the four tiles highlighted inside the square will rotate one place clockwise.
 To make things a little more interesting there are a few special tiles to contend with during the game.

 |Bomb Tile: Removes all tiles of the same colour currently on the board.
 Does not include multiplier tiles or locked tiles unless part of the cleared block.|

 |Bonus Tile: Doubles or quadruples the number of points you just earned.|